Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Set custom temperatures for non-standard materials

-Flashforge Creator 4 interface screens showing options for loading, unloading, cleaning, and selecting filament types like PLA, ABS, PETG.
+Flashforge Creator 4 touchscreen interface showing options to load, unload, and clean materials like PLA, ABS, PETG with extruder settings.

 Temperature Control System: